 Check your Propulsion System / Running Gear – Cutless Bearings, Zinc Anodes, Lip Seals and Propeller

-Now that you have full access to the propulsion system, use the winter “offseason” to check and make sure everything that needs to be replaced is done so.
+Now that you have full access to the propulsion system, one of the best winter boat maintenance jobs is to check and make sure everything that needs to be replaced is done so.

 Cutless Bearings – How To Know When To Replace?

 There is no set amount of time as to when a cutless bearing should be changed.
 Some use the rule of thumb 500 boating hours, but this is just not true.
 As long as you don’t see any “play” or lateral movement in your propeller shaft while in the bearing, and your prop shaft is sitting solid in the bearing, then your bearing should still be good.

 However, if you there is more than 1/16th of an inch movement or “wiggle” of the shaft in the bearing, it’s time.
 (Note: this should be done when the bearing is completely dry; wait for at least 3 days after the boat has been hauled)

 A bad bearing and loose propeller shaft can lead to problems such as reduced efficiency, or more seriously, with the vibration of the propeller shaft, you can seriously damage your shaft seal, gear box bolts and couplings, engine mounts, or may even lose your entire propeller shaft.

 For more information on cutless bearings, what they do, when to replace, how to replace, and more, see here…

 Zinc Anodes – In Most Cases, It’s Time Already

 Your zinc anodes should be replaced when approximately half the anode has been lost to corrosion.
 If this is occurring within a year’s time, then you need a heavier zinc anode.
 Your zinc should not reach this point within a year.
 You can use a winter month, like December, as your gauge for each year.